xGREGKERSEYx/xGREGKERSEYx/README.md

 - 👋 Hi, I’m @xGREGKERSEYx
 - 👀 I’m interested in Summer Internships in Software Engineering / Design, Web Development, Game Development
-- 🌱 I’m currently learning java programming
+- 🌱 I’m currently coding using Java but have used C#, HTML/CSS, JavaScript and Python.
+I am using online resources to learn Git, Spring framework, SQL, and MySQL
-- 💞️ I’m looking to collaborate on projects to further my horizona and expand upon my learned skills
+- 💞️ I’m looking to collaborate on projects to enhance my proficiencies in data structures, algorithms, and software design and gain practical software engineering experience
 - 📫 How to reach me: Disocrd Moros_Olethros#7167, or email gregkkersey@gmail.com

 <!---